-Superior National Bank & Trust Company is committed to making sure that your personal and financial information remains secure.
+Superior National Bank and Trust is committed to making sure that your personal and financial information remains secure.
 For over a century, we have endeavored to provide our customers with high-quality products and services that help ensure and maintain their privacy.

 Online Banking Security

 Encryption – Superior National Bank's online products use the latest SSL (Secure Sockets Layer) and TLS (Transport Layer Security) technologies which encrypt sensitive information as it travels between your device and our secure servers.
 When you log in to your online session, your device establishes a secure connection with our servers which removes the ability for someone to intercept your information.

 Secure Sign On – We use Advanced Login Authentication (ALA) security measures to identify you every time you log in.
 In addition to your User ID and Password, the other components consist of:

 - Complex Device Profiling, which detects changes in your login patterns such as signing in from a different device or IP address.

 - Out-of-Band Authentication (OOBA), which verifies your identity through the use of a one-time use security code that is provided outside the online channel through either an automated voice call or a text message to a number housed in our secure system.

 Session Timeout – If your online account has been inactive for several minutes, the session will automatically sign you out.
 To resume using your account, you will need to reenter your username and password.